iXORTech/Typstify/README.md

 > [!IMPORTANT]
 > Typstify is currently in development and not yet recommended for production use.
 You can test-drive the current in development version by building the app on your own and run it.
 >
-> There's no TestFlight version of the app yet.
-As this is an open-source product, and there's no plan for placing any feature behind paywalls, I would like to raise as much fund as possible for the 99USD/year Apple Developer License before publishing it on App Store or TestFlight.
-If you're interested, please consider sponsoring the project via [GitHub Sponsors](https://github.com/sponsors/Cubik65536) or [Buy me a Coffee](https://buymeacoffee.com/cubik65536).
-All sponsor records (i.e. who’s sponsoring) will be public unless you choose to make it private, and you can leave a message indicating that the donation is for Typstify project so you could be in the sponsors list below.
+> The app is not available on App Store or TestFlight yet.
+As there's major issues related to performance and some important feature are not refined, there's currently no plan to release this app on App Store or TestFlight.

 ## Motivation